-An "Illinois Retailer" is one who either accepts purchase orders in the State of Illinois or maintains an inventory in Illinois and fills Illinois orders from that inventory.
+An "Illinois Retailer" is one who makes sales of tangible personal property in Illinois.
 The Illinois Retailer is then liable for Retailers' Occupation Tax on gross receipts from sales and must collect the corresponding Use Tax incurred by the purchasers.
+Our regulations were recently amended in response to the Illinois Supreme Court's decision in Hartney Fuel Oil Co. v.
+Hamer, 2013 IL 115130.
+The regulations specify the selling activities that trigger Retailers' Occupation Tax liability in Illinois.